Andreescu battles back to see off Mertens in New York

 NEW YORK (Reuters) - Canadian teenager Bianca Andreescu came from behind to overpower Elise Mertens 3-6 6-2 6-3 and reach her first Grand Slam semi-final at the U.S. Open on Wednesday.

-After a flawless first set from Mertens the tide turned in Andreescu’s direction in the second when she fired a cross-court forehand winner to break the Belgian at love and take a 4-2 lead.
+After a flawless first set from Mertens the tide turned in Andreescu’s favor in the second when she fired a cross-court forehand winner to break the Belgian at love and take a 4-2 lead.

-She fired another winner, her 40th, up the line to seal the win under the lights at Arthur Ashe Stadium.
+She fired another winner, her 40th, up the line to seal the win on a hot and humid night under the lights at Arthur Ashe Stadium.

+“This is honestly so crazy,” an emotional Andreescu said in an on-court interview.
+“A year ago I was in the qualifying round, I remember I was suffering from a back injury.

+“Now what I’ve accomplished this year, I’m honestly speechless,” said Andreescu, who will make her top 10 debut on Monday after ending last year ranked 178th.

-“I need someone to pinch me right now, is this real life?” she said in an on-court interview.
+“I need someone to pinch me right now.
+Is this real life?”

-“I just told myself to stay calm and stick to the tactics,” she said when asked what she told herself after falling behind.

-Andreescu will next face fellow first-time semi-finalist Swiss Belinda Bencic.
+Andreescu will next face fellow first-time semi-finalist Belinda Bencic on Thursday after the Swiss advanced in straight sets earlier in the day.

 The quarter-final offered a fascinating contrast in styles between the explosive power of the Canadian teenager and the steady counterpunching of the 23-year-old Mertens.